-You can download a copy of the Commission's complaint form, (FEC Form 1) which can be downloaded at the bottom of this webpage.
-Pursuant to Rule 2B-1.0025(4), Florida Administrative Code, your complaint must meet the following criteria in order to be considered legally sufficient.
+In order to file a complaint, you must use the Commission's complaint form, (FEC Form 1) which can be downloaded at the bottom of this webpage.
+Pursuant to Rule 2B-1.0025, Florida Administrative Code, your complaint must meet the following criteria in order to be considered sufficient.

 - The complaint alleges a violation of Chapter 104 or 106, Florida Statutes;

-- The complaint alleges a violation that occurred within two years of the date the complaint is filed with the Commission.
+- The complaint alleges a violation that occurred within two years of the date the complaint is filed with the Commission; and

-The Commission will not accept faxed complaints because an original signature is required.
+The Commission will not accept faxed or emailed complaints because an original signature is required.

 Confidentiality & ComplaintsEvery sworn complaint filed with the Commission is exempt from the Public Records Law.
 Confidentiality provisions do not bind the person who filed the complaint.
-However, confidentiality provisions do bind the person named in the complaint, unless he or she files a written waiver with the Commission Clerk.
+However, confidentiality provisions do bind the person against whom the complaint is filed, unless he or she files a written waiver with the Commission Clerk.
 See Section 106.25(7), Florida Statutes.

-If the complaint is not returned to the complainant as indicated above, within five working days of receiving the complaint, the Commission will mail a copy of the complaint to the person named in the complaint.
+If the complaint is not returned to the complainant as indicated above, within five working days of receiving the complaint, the Commission will mail a copy of the complaint to the person against whom the complaint is filed.
 The respondent shall have 14 days after receipt of the complaint to file an initial response, and a determination of legal sufficiency of the complaint may not be made during that time period.
 If the complaint is determined to be legally insufficient, the complainant and the respondent will be notified.
 The complainant will have 14 days to correct the stated ground of insufficiency using FEC Form 2, which can be found on the "Forms" tab of this web site.
 If the complainant does not respond or does not provide information that corrects the stated ground of insufficiency, the case will be closed.
 If the complaint is determined to be legally sufficient, the respondent shall be notified of such finding by letter.
 See Section 106.25(2), Florida Statutes, and Rule 2B-1.0025(2)-(5), Florida Administrative Code.

-Effective August 22, 2017, all complaints must be submitted on Form 1, available below.
+Effective August 22, 2017, all complaints must be submitted on FEC Form 1, available below.

 If you have any questions about the procedures for remitting the 1% Election Assessments, please contact our agency at (850) 922-4539.